doc-kits/react/src/ColorBox/README.md

 ## Notes

-- You will get the best visual appearance of the component when the `colorName` is kept to a single line of text at all breakpoints.
+- You will get the best visual appearance of the component when the `name` is kept to a single line of text at all breakpoints.